choiyeonggeon/iOS-2team/.github/ISSUE_TEMPLATE/feature_request.md

 about: Suggest an idea for this project
 title: ''
 labels: ''
-assignees: lemonisgreen, h-yoon, Kimewg, Wonsik1, choiyeonggeon
+assignees: choiyeonggeon, h-yoon, Kimewg, lemonisgreen, Wonsik1

 ---